FuriouZz/blog/content/posts/2024-01-02/index.md

 ## What's next?

-Now it's time to write few posts!
+Now it's time for blogging!

 In the next post, we will discuss how to deploy our blog with [Deno Deploy](https://deno.land/deploy).